kgediya/spectacles-smart-home-ar/README.md

 - This helps the AR experience accurately place the virtual devices in the correct real-world locations.

-### Step 3: Place Device Objects and Labels
+### Step 3: Place Device Objects and Labels 🖥️

 Now, place outlines & labels for your devices based on where they exist in the real world.

-- For example, if you have a **fan** and a **light**, you would place their placholder objects in the virtual space to match their real-world counterparts.
+- For example, if you have a **fan** and a **light**, you would place their placeholder objects in the virtual space to match their real-world counterparts.

-### Step 4: Update the WebSocket Address
+### Step 4: Update the WebSocket Address 🌐

 In the Lens Studio project, find the script responsible for connecting to the WebSocket server.
 Replace the WebSocket URL in the script with the one generated by Ngrok (remember to use `wss://` instead of `https://`).